Kaltharos/RPGMods/README.md

 Read the changelog for extra details.
 #### [Video Demo of Experience & Mastery](https://streamable.com/k2p3bm)

+# Update Warning
+### From v0.2.5 to v0.3.0 and Above.
+Please make sure to thorougly test everything on a test server first, before updating your live server.\
+v0.3.0 brings about a large change in the permission and VIP system,\
+I've tried to test everything as thorough as possibly, but I am just one person.\
+Backup your old `config/RPGMods` folder before trying to update from v0.2.5 and below.

 ## Experience System
 Disable the VRising Gear Level system and replace it with a traditional RPG experience system,\
 complete with exp sharing between clan members or other player designated as ally.